rlawrenc/cosc_304/README.md

 **Learning Outcomes:**
  - Describe how databases provide data abstraction and simplify writing programs to store and manipulate data.
  - Create relational algebra queries on relational databases using selection, projection, join, and set operators.
  - Construct SQL CREATE TABLE, INSERT, UPDATE, DELETE, and SELECT statements including queries with multiple joins, aggregation, grouping, and subqueries.
 Explain the translation of a SQL query into relational algebra operators.
+Utililze AI for writing and validating SQL statements.
  - Analyze and understand existing database designs, design new databases using ER/UML modeling, and convert designs to the relational model including proper modeling of primary and foreign keys.
  - Develop programs and web sites that access a database to read data, perform analysis, and display output.
  - Perform data analysis, reporting, and visualization using data extracted from databases.